 Dandelion root contains a plethora of minerals and vitamins.
 Dandelion contains inulin, carotenoids, fatty acids, choline, minerals, and pectin.
 The main problem with Type 2 diabetes is that there is a dysregulation of insulin secretion and insulin sensitivity.
 This problem leads to an increase in the blood sugar.

 The dandelion root contains inulin and fructo-oligosaccharides (FOS).
 FOS is a carbohydrate that helps the normal bacteria in the gut.
-This bacteria is responsible for getting rid of bad bacteria in the gut.
+These bacteria are responsible for getting rid of bad bacteria in the gut.
 As a result, FOS stimulates the immune system.
 This carbohydrate, FOS, also helps to normalize the HgA1C levels.

 Dandelion Anti-Hyperglycemic Actions